The mean Euler characteristic and excursion probability of Gaussian random fields with stationary increments: Excursion probability

 where $p_{t_0,s}(x,y,z_{1}, \ldots,z_{k'}, 0)$ is the density of $(X(t_0),X(s),X_{1}(t_0),\ldots, X_{k'}(t_0), \nabla X_{|J'}(s))$ evaluated at $(x,y,z_{1}, \ldots,z_{k'}, 0)$.
-Similarly, $J'$ could be covered by $\cup_{i=1}^{k'}\wt{D}_i$ with $\wt{D}_i = \{ s\in J': \alpha_i (t_0,s)\leq -\wt{\beta}_i \}$ for some positive constants $\wt{\beta}_i$, $1\leq i \leq k'$.
+Similarly, $J'$ could be covered by $\bigcup_{i=1}^{k'}\wt{D}_i$ with $\wt{D}_i = \{ s\in J'\dvtx\alpha _i (t_0,s)\leq-\wt{\beta}_i \}$ for some positive constants $\wt {\beta }_i$, $1\leq i \leq k'$.
 On the other hand,

-By similar discussions, we obtain that $\E \{M_u^E (J) M_u^E (J') \}$ is super-exponentially small and hence complete the proof. \end{proof}
+By similar discussions, we obtain that $\E\{M_u^E (J) M_u^E (J') \}$ is super-exponen\-tially small, and hence complete the proof. \end{pf*}

-\section{Further Remarks and Examples}
+\section{Further remarks and examples}

-\begin{remark} [The case when $T$ contains the origin] We now show that Theorem \ref{Thm:MEC approximation 1} and Theorem \ref{Thm:MEC approximation 2} still hold when $T$ contains the origin.
-In such case, Condition ({\bf H}3) is actually not satisfied since $X(0)=0$ is degenerate [This is in contrast with the case when $X=\{X(t), t \in \R^N\}$ is assumed to have constant variance].
-However, we may construct a small open cube $T_0$ containing 0 such that $\sup_{t\in T_0} \nu(t)$ is sufficiently small, then according to the Borell-TIS inequality, $\P\{\sup_{t\in T_0} X(t)\geq u\}$ is super-exponentially small.
-Let $\widehat{T}=T\backslash T_0$, then
+\begin{remark}[(The case when $T$ contains the origin)] We now show that the conclusions of Theorems \ref{Thm:MEC approximation 1} and \ref{Thm:MEC approximation 2} still hold when $T$ contains the origin.
+In such case, condition (H3) is actually not satisfied since $X(0)=0$ is degenerate [this is in contrast with the case when $X=\{X(t), t \in\R^N\}$ is assumed to have constant variance].
+We will in fact prove a more general result.
+Let $T_0 \subset T$ be a finite union of compact rectangles such that $\sup_{t\in T_0} \nu(t) < \sigma_T^2$, then according to the Borell--TIS inequality, $\P\{\sup_{t\in T_0} X(t)\geq u\}$ is super-exponentially small.
+Let $\widehat{T}=T\setminus T_0$, then